-Being a social animal, dogs love to gain as much as attention as they can from their dog owners.
+Being a social animal, dogs love to gain as much attention as they can from their dog owners.

 But, some dogs crave far more attention than others, and this is when your dog’s attention-seeking attitude can becoming a serious problem.

-There are several types of dogs that can be affected by this attention-seeking problems: dogs with medical problems, dogs with anxiety problems, dogs with needs not meet, dogs with a history of being re-homed, dogs of certain breeds, dogs undergoing recent changes.
+There are several types of dogs that can be affected by these attention-seeking problems: dogs with medical problems, dogs with anxiety problems, dogs with needs not meet, dogs with a history of being re-homed, dogs of certain breeds, dogs undergoing recent changes.